- Action Bomb: The Mebium Dynamite, which he learned from his mentor Ultraman Taro.

 - The Power of Friendship: His Burning Brave mode is formed by such.
 Taken a step further with Phoenix Mode in the Grand Finale.

-- Red Oni, Blue Oni: The red to Hikari's blue.
+- Red Oni, Blue Oni: Literally speaking, he's the red to Hikari's blue.

 - Spell My Name with an "S": Sometimes called Ultraman Moebius.

 - Spin Attack: The Mebium Drill Kick, which he learns in Episode 34 in order to defeat Alien Reflect.

 Hunter Knight Tsurugi / Ultraman Hikari